gldeng/universe/religions/islam_scriptures/An-Nisa.md

 $$\psi_{after} = \mathcal{Q}(state_{repentance}) \neq state_{before}$$

-The concepts of repentance and forgiveness discussed in An-Nisa embody how classical states can reopen possibility spaces through the quantization process ($\mathcal{Q}$).
+The concepts of repentance and forgiveness discussed in An-Nisa embody how classical states can reopen possibility spaces through the quantization process ($`\mathcal{Q}`$).
 This transformation allows observers to break free from past determined states and enter new possibility spaces.

 ## Modern Implications and Applications